stereobooster/react-snap/Readme.md

 ## Hosting on AWS S3 + cloudflare.com

 If you have less than 20k requests in a month you can host for free.
-Plus you can get free SSL from Cloudflare.
+Plus you can get free SSL from CloudFlare.

 There is [blogpost](https://medium.com/@omgwtfmarc/deploying-create-react-app-to-s3-or-cloudfront-48dae4ce0af) recommended by c-r-a. **Do not follow it**.